ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======

   Description
-    Whether to send full costmap every update, rather than updates.
+      Whether to send the full costmap on every update instead of only incremental updates.

 :introspection_mode: